rayalan/binary-adages/content/pages/profile-interview-answers.md

 _Answer: "As I’ve been gaining confidence in my role, it’s been nice to have more affirmative feedback and less critical, but now that I’ve gained a decent amount of confidence, I think I can handle some more critical feedback."_

 Commentary: I'm actually really proud of this feedback.
 I have really high expectations, both for myself and others, and for an employee to think that perhaps I've been under-critical is a huge win.
 It's also a reminder that it's possible to swing the pendulum too far in the opposite direction.
-I'd like to think that the way I [approach reviews](../my-best-managers) helps ensure I'm giving consistent, thoughtful feedback that isn't overly critical, but finding the right level of feedback remains a challenge for me.
+I'd like to think that the way I [approach reviews](../my-best-managers) helps to ensure I'm giving consistent, thoughtful feedback that isn't overly critical, but finding the right level of feedback remains a challenge for me.

 #### What can Alan improve?